faizan-m/faizan-m.github.io/projects.md

 **Technologies Used: MATLAB, Machine Learning**

-We prototyped a potential localization system that could be used to augment navigation abilities of robots in our CS building.
-We used a Sine Sweep to generate Room Impulse Response (RIR).
-We then extracted some features from the RIR to predict which area of the building the robot was in using Machine Learning.
-It relies on the idea that different spaces within the building will have different acoustics and hence these spaces could be potentially identified by them.
+*Motivation:*
+* Indoor navigation for robots in environments where physical layouts keep changing is difficult
+* This difficulty arises due to usage of sensory systems that rely on these physical features (LIDAR, Cameras)
+* The acoustic properties of a room are dependent mostly on the shape of the room
+* Identifying rooms based on their acoustic properties might help robots find themselves when they are lost

+*Role:*
+* Designed the proposal for the class project
+* Developed software in MATLAB alongside
+* Evaluated and presented our results

+*Technical Details:*
+* Used a Sine Sweep to generate Room Impulse Response (RIR)
+* Extracted features from the RIR
+* Used SVM on these features to predict room

+*Results:*
+* The code, datasets and the project report can be found [here](https://github.com/gyawalisaurav/AudioLocalization).
-The confusion matrix below outlines our final cross-validation results based on a dataset collected across 3 spaces with 50 samples each.
-Class 1 is a small lab room, Class 2 is an open lounge space and Class 3 is a section of a corridor.
-While it works practically perfectly within the dataset in being able to tell the lab room apart from the corridor, there is some error within the open lounge space.
-We thought that might be due to the possibility that the open lounge does not have a single acoustic profile throughout itself.
-We tried to exploit that by using RIR to predict position in room given which room it is in but did not find any solid results.
+* The confusion matrix below outlines our final cross-validation results based on a dataset collected across 3 spaces with 50 samples each.
+* Class 1 is a small lab room, Class 2 is an open lounge space and Class 3 is a section of a corridor.
+* It works practically perfectly within the dataset in being able to tell the lab room apart from the corridor
+* There is some error within the open lounge space.
+* Itmight be due to the possibility that the open lounge does not have a single acoustic profile throughout itself.
+* We also tried to predict position in room given which room it is in but did not find any solid results.

 {% include image-caption.html imageurl="/assets/images/projects/soundConfusion.PNG" title="sound" caption="" %}

-The code, datasets and the project report can be found [here](https://github.com/gyawalisaurav/AudioLocalization).

 --------